Group Testing: An Information Theory Perspective: Approximate recovery

-Permitting a limited number of mistakes in the reconstruction is analogous to the notion of {\em rate--distortion theory} in communication, where one only requires a source to be reconstructed approximately (see \cite[Chapter 10]{cover} for a review of this topic).
+Permitting a limited number of mistakes in the reconstruction is analogous to the notion of {\em rate--distortion theory} in information theory, where one only requires a source to be reconstructed approximately (see \cite[Chapter 10]{cover} for a review of this topic).
 A natural performance criterion that treats both error types equally is

 which declares an error if either the number of false negatives or false positives exceeds a common threshold $d$.

 The following result, due to Scarlett and Cevher \cite{scarlett-cevher-2}, characterizes how this relaxed criterion affects the required number of tests when this threshold is a constant fraction of the number of defectives.